Beyond the Obvious

 - Increased risk of atrial fibrillation

-- Greater likelihood of obesity and diabetes, both of which compound cardiovascular risk
+- Greater likelihood of obesity and type 2 diabetes, both of which compound cardiovascular risk

-According to the American Heart Association, sleep was added as the eighth essential component of cardiovascular health in 2022, joining diet, exercise, nicotine avoidance, weight management, cholesterol, blood sugar, and blood pressure.
+According to the American Heart Association, sleep was added as the eighth essential component of cardiovascular health in 2022, joining diet, physical activity, nicotine avoidance, weight, cholesterol, blood sugar, and blood pressure.
+Rest is no longer treated as a luxury.
+It is a pillar of heart health on equal footing with the classics.

 What Good Sleep Looks Like